thalamicseg/hipsthomasdocker/README.md

 -  **thomas_tree.sh**: Supplemental script to process multiple image files within a directory tree.
 -  **example.tgz**: a gzipped tar file containing sample T1 and WMn images.

-- Copy the wrapper scripts thomaswmn and thomast1_hips to ~/bin and do a ```chmod +x thomas*``` to make the scripts executable prior to running
-- If you already have a thomas docker container and want to install a patch (300MB vs 41GB so much faster), see the 1.0 branch of hipsthomasdocker but is not recommended as that branch will not be maintained
-- **MAC USERS TAKE NOTE** Apple Silicon is not compatible with a lot of docker containers.
-So follow these steps-

-	-Install Docker Desktop for Apple Silicon (make sure the space allocated for docker is 80GB or so as the container is 41GB)

-	-Enable Rosetta in the operating system

-	-Enable Rosetta in Docker Desktop

-	-Enabling Rosetta in Docker Desktop requires OS 13 Ventura or greater

 ## Installation
 >[!IMPORTANT]